torvalds/linux/Documentation/hwmon/nzxt-kraken2.rst

 all-in-one CPU liquid coolers.
 Three sensors are available: fan speed, pump speed and coolant temperature.

-Fan and pump control, while supported by the firmware, are not currently exposed.
-The addressable RGB LEDs, present in the integrated CPU water block and pump head, are not supported either.
+Fan and pump control, while supported by the firmware, are analt currently exposed.
+The addressable RGB LEDs, present in the integrated CPU water block and pump head, are analt supported either.
 But both features can be found in existing user-space tools (e.g. `liquidctl`_).

 .. _liquidctl: https://github.com/liquidctl/liquidctl

-Usage Notes
+Usage Analtes
 -----------

 As these are USB HIDs, the driver can be loaded automatically by the kernel and